-I can remember when I had to learn how to read both Jacquard and then eight channel tapes in the early Tajima days (1980s).
+I can remember when I had to learn how to read both Jacquard and then eight-channel tapes in the early Tajima days (the 1980s).
 It’s important to remember that in those early days there simply were no designs appearing on computer screens with editing capabilities.
-Instead I had to learn how to edit designs while reading the paper tapes.
-While unwinding the tape you’d learn to look for familiar patterns for running, satin and fill stitches.
-Color changes and jump commands had fixed commands and by piecing all of that together you would learn to ready your way through the design you digitized.
-If an error was found, you’d need to cut out the section of tape with the error, re-punch that section and then splice the design back together.
+Instead, I had to learn how to edit designs while reading paper tapes.
+While unwinding the tape you’d learn to look for familiar patterns for running, satin, and fill stitches.
+Color changes and jump commands had fixed commands and by piecing all of that together you would learn to read your way through the design you digitized.
+If an error was found, you’d need to cut out the section of tape with the error, re-punch that section, and then splice the design back together.
 It was usually at that time you prayed that everything would line up properly as you wouldn’t necessarily find your error until you ran it on the machine.
 To be honest, in those days I never edited a design that was created by someone else.
 Understandably, the person who created the design was the one who could most easily correct it, as much of the process was remembering what you did in the first place.
 You’d almost have memory recall as you unwound the tapes; seeing the commands and patterns.

 Some of the first expanded formats I used were .dst/Tajima and .exp/Melco formats.
 These are still in existence today and almost every embroidery machine, whether it be in the commercial or home markets will read one of these two formats.
-In fact, we still supply both these formats when we convert our designs for download (download 1 free design out of 26 000 here).
+In fact, we still supply both these formats when we convert our designs for download (we have close to 30,000 embroidery designs available on our site).
 The reason why is that they are what I like the call the written in stone formats.
 While in the conversion process they rarely, if ever, get corrupted from the original.
 Like the originals, they are simply x and y movements and commands.
 Many times when I convert from my Native file format to a Home format I notice that there may be a corrupted area.
-A patterned motif fill looks perfect on screen, but then somehow changes when it embroiders on the actual machine!
-There are so many variables when looking for a specific errors like this, that I will always suggest going to the expanded .dst or .exp file.
+A patterned motif fill looks perfect on-screen, but then somehow changes when it embroiders on the actual machine!
+There are so many variables when looking for specific errors like this, that I will always suggest going to the expanded .dst or .exp file.

 |Machine Brand||Embroidery File Format|